port-labs/port-docs/docs/guides/implementation-guide/plan/prepare-for-building.md

 Port offers three user roles:
 - `Admin`: Has full access to all components in the portal, can perform any operation.
 - `Moderator` of a blueprint: Can perform any operation on a specific blueprint and its entities.
 Users can be moderators of multiple blueprints.
-- `Member`: Has read-only permissions, can execute self-service actions.
+- `Member`: By default - has read-only permissions.
+Members can be granted access to view specific pages/dashboards, execute self-service actions, and edit specific entities.

 Read more about roles and permissions [here](https://docs.getport.io/sso-rbac/rbac/).